-Although Spain and Portugal have similarities, there are a few distinguishing factors that might help you choose which country is the right solo travel destination for you.
+Although Spain and Portugal have similarities and are great choices for those travelling solo for the first time, there are a few distinguishing factors that might help you choose which country is the right solo travel destination for you.

 Portugal tends to have a more laid-back vibe and is one of the cheapest countries in Europe (although it may cost you more to fly there).
 Although not as budget-friendly as Portugal, Spain is relatively affordable as a Western European solo traveller destination.